Back to Blog Home

 There are whole domains of testing focused on testing models and the other core artifacts that make up machine learning applications, as well as acceptance testing, quality and risk analysis methods that are in use in other domains that can be easily adapted to the challenge of testing machine learning applications.
 The testing problem is not insolvable.

-Join ProTech and our Software Testing and Machine Learning specialist Rod Davison for a 30 minute webinar on Tuesday September 17th as we look at the importance of software testing in machine learning applications.
+Join ProTech and our Software Testing and Machine Learning specialist Rod Davison for a 30 minute webinar on Tuesday September 17th at 12 noon as we look at the importance of software testing in machine learning applications.